Cashel (Parliament of Ireland constituency)

-Cashel (also known as Cashel Borough) was a constituency represented in the Irish House of Commons until its abolition on 1 January 1801.
+Cashel was a constituency represented in the Irish House of Commons until its abolition on 1 January 1801.
 It returned two members to the Parliament of Ireland to 1800.

 Borough

 This constituency was the parliamentary borough of Cashel, County Tipperary.

 History

 In the Patriot Parliament of 1689 summoned by James II, Cashel was represented with two members.
-Following the Act of Union 1800 the borough retained one parliamentary seat in the United Kingdom House of Commons.
+Following the Acts of Union 1800 the borough retained one parliamentary seat in the United Kingdom House of Commons.